Tyneside Golf Club Course Review

-Set above the Tyne at Ryton a few miles west of Newcastle, Tyneside Golf Club, with its beautiful Harry Colt course, is one of the oldest clubs in the north-east of England having started out in 1879.
-Today’s course was laid out by Colt in 1911, and much of the front nine plays over the higher ground a little further from the river before you drop down closer to the valley floor early on the back nine, then climb steeply away again on 14 and loop back round the wonderful old pavilion clubhouse for the final flourish.
+Set above the Tyne at Ryton a few miles west of Newcastle, Tyneside Golf Club, with its beautiful Harry Colt course, is one of the oldest clubs in the north-east of England having started out in 1879 and is considered by some to be one of the best courses in County Durham.
+Today’s course was laid out by Colt in 1911, and much of the front nine plays over the higher ground a little further from the river before you drop down closer to the valley floor early on the back nine, then climb steeply away again on 14 before looping back round the wonderful old pavilion clubhouse for the final flourish.

 The opener may be relatively gentle, but the 2nd is anything but, a brute of a long par 4 where the fairway pinches in around a pond in the driving zone for longer hitters or those playing off the yellows.

 The 4th is then a great hole playing over a crest and then down quite steeply to the green.
 You’ll get an extra 20 yards of run here if you can also get your drive over the smaller second crest, leaving yourself a very short iron in.
 The 4th green is set very close to the green of the par-5 7th coming back the other way.
 Standing in the fairways of both holes gazing down at their greens is quite an exhilarating experience in the right light.
 There’s something about playing down to a green, isn’t there?

 The 8th takes you downhill, while the excellent par-3 9th across a sideslope also sees you regain the elevation lost on your way down the 8th as you climb to its small green.
 The 10th is then an absolute cracker of a par 5, plunging down precipitously from a hugely elevated tee and taking you over a stream before climbing steeply to the green.
 From the 10th green take a moment to soak up the views – you can even see Close House from here – before heading back down and over that same stream to a green set perilously close to a ravine on the right.